Is Dietary Fiber Healthy? Digestion, Benefits, And Downsides - SANE:MD

 Soluble Fiber

-This type of fiber dissolves in water to form a gel-like substance in the digestive system.
-It's found in foods like oats, nuts, beans, apples, and blueberries.
-Soluble fiber helps to slow down the digestion process, which aids in controlling blood sugar levels and reducing cholesterol.
-By binding with cholesterol particles, it helps remove them from the body, thus contributing to heart health.
-Furthermore, soluble fiber acts as a prebiotic, providing nourishment for beneficial gut bacteria, which, in turn, supports overall digestive health.
+This type of fiber dissolves in water to create a gel-like substance as it moves through your digestive system.
+You’ll find it in foods like oats, beans, apples, and blueberries.
+Soluble fiber helps slow down digestion, which is great for controlling blood sugar and lowering cholesterol.
+It binds to cholesterol particles and helps remove them from your body, boosting heart health.
+Plus, it acts as a prebiotic, feeding the good bacteria in your gut that keep your digestion running smoothly.

 Insoluble Fiber

-Unlike soluble fiber, insoluble fiber does not dissolve in water and passes through the digestive system largely intact.
-It is primarily found in whole grains, wheat bran, vegetables, and fruit skins.
-Its main function is to add bulk to the stool and facilitate the passage of food and waste through the gut, which helps prevent constipation.
-Insoluble fiber also helps to regulate pH levels in the intestines, reducing the risk of colon cancer by maintaining an optimal balance in the gut's environment.
+Insoluble fiber, on the other hand, doesn’t dissolve in water and stays mostly unchanged as it passes through your digestive system.
+It’s found in foods like whole grains, vegetables, and fruit skins.
+Its main job is to add bulk to your stool and help move food and waste through your gut, which keeps things regular and prevents constipation.
+Insoluble fiber also plays a role in balancing the pH levels in your intestines, which can help lower your risk of colon cancer by maintaining a healthy gut environment.

 The Importance of Eating Fiber: Daily Recommendations